Inside: Debunking 4 Myths about Self-Care and how to avoid believing them.

 This is probably the biggest myth on this list.
-Taking care of yourself is not only unselfish, it is vital to keeping your self sane so that you can be a good mom.
+Taking care of yourself is not only unselfish, but it’s also vital to keeping your self sane so that you can be a good mom.

-As one pscyotherapist, Jenn Bovee states, “YOU deserve to take care of you, just as much as others deserve to have you take care of them.
+As one psychotherapist, Jenn Bovee states, “YOU deserve to take care of you, just as much as others deserve to have you take care of them.
 That means you CANNOT come last.
 You are not “bad” or self-indulgent” if you put yourself first.
 I don’t care what you’ve been taught.”

 Check out my previous post on self-care for my favorite ways busy moms can take care of themselves.